 Shared Knowledge Sessions (SKS)

-Held at the Phoenicia Hotel every Thursday starting at 20:00hrs for the beginners and intermediate levels and at 21:45hrs for the more advanced tangueros.
+Starting on 10th October we will be launching a new series of Shared Knowledge Sessions for beginners.
 Our Shared Knowledge Sessions are fun, varied and touch on a lot of different aspects of tango.
-The more experienced dancers take time to show you the techniques and basic steps in an informal setting in order for you to be able to build your own tango on solid foundations.
+You will be introduced to the techniques and basic steps in an informal setting in order for you to be able to build your own tango on solid foundations.
 Please contact us for more details.

 Argentine Tango Etiquette